 Join the Honors College as we travel to the land of Ancient Carthage.
 Visit the remains of Byrsa; take in the country's history at the Bardo National Museum.
 Perform at the Amphitheatre of El Jem, then make your way down Avenue Habib Bourguiba for some fresh food and even fresher political discourse with locals.
 Whether you're a history buff, an adventurer, or a culture aficionado, this trip has something for everyone!

-The course and its trip will be of interest to Phronesis minors, students of religious studies, archaeology, French, Latin, Arabic, political science, classics, history, art and architecture, and Islamic studies.
+This trip will be of interest to Phronesis minors, students of religious studies, archaeology, French, Latin, Arabic, political science, classics, history, art and architecture, and Islamic studies.
 Both the course and trip count toward the Global Engagement & Research minor.

 A Greek Odyssey